Genetic studies on Sami: Y-DNA

 Three Y chromosome haplogroups dominate the distribution among the Sami: N1c (formerly N3a), I1 (today more commonly known as I-M253) and R1a, at least in the study carried out by K. Tambets et al. in 2004.
 The most common haplogroup among the Sami is N1c, with I1 as a close second according to that study.
 Haplogroup R1a in Sami is mostly seen in the Swedish Sami and Kola Sami populations, with a low level among the Finnish Sami according to Tambets and colleagues, a finding that suggests that N1c and R1a probably reached Fennoscandia from eastern Europe, where these haplogroups can be found in high frequencies.
 In Finland there is also a general difference within the Finnish population between eastern and western Finland, where eastern show a dominance of N-haplogroup and the west a dominance of I-haplogroup, where the latter is explained by a migration from southern parts of today's Norway and Sweden over to Finland as we know it today.

 But the spread of R1a-haplogroup amongst Sami in Sweden shows a big span from 10.1% to 36.0%, with an average of 20%, to be compared with Sami in Finland with a span from 9% to 9.9% Because Sami groups in Sweden show differences between haplogroups – such as U5b and V even thought that are mtDNA-groups – in the south of Sweden and in the north of the country (see below), the spread of Y-haplogroups such as R1a amongst groups of Sami in Sweden might be significant as well.
-No such study has yet been done though.
+As of April 2022, no such known study had yet been conducted though.

-However the two haplogroups R1a and N1c have a distinctly distribution when it comes to linguistic.
+However the two haplogroups R1a and N1c have a distinctly distribution when it comes to language.
 R1a is common among Eastern Europeans speaking Indo-European languages, while N1c correlates closely with the distribution of the Finno-Ugrian languages.
 For example, N1c is common among the Finns, while haplogroup R1a is common among all the neighbours of the Sami.

 Haplogroup I1 is the most common haplogroup in Sweden, and the Jokkmokk Sami in Sweden have similar structure to Swedes and Finns for haplogroup I1 and N1c.
 Haplogroup I-M253 in Sami is explained by immigration (of men) during the 14th century.
-That is quite late in Sami history bearing in mind that a distinctive Sami culture can be traced and first observed back to 1000 BC.

-The Sami languages are thought to have split from their common ancestor about 3300 years ago.